chrisfield/react-form-composer/stories/introduction/async-submission/index.md

-# Validation
+# Async Submission
+The form below .

-The form below shows field, inter-field and submit validation.
+Like the last form this one has field, inter-field and submit validation.
 Usernames starting with "a" or "A" will trigger a submit error also the form checks the two passwords are equal.
 <!-- STORY -->

 ---